Unbiased Bike Reviews, Guides & How-To's

-Since I believe an awesome trail like this one needs a more in-depth coverage, I’m publishing Dusan’s words about it.
+Since I believe information about an awesome trail like this one deserves to reach more people, I’m publishing Dusan’s recap of his adventure.
 This is detailed first-hand information, so take your time to read it carefully.
-Who knows, perhaps you’ll get new ideas for your future mountain biking holidays.
+Who knows, perhaps it will inspire one of your future mountain biking holidays.

-This cycling tour guide through Estonia is 3,000 words long, take your coffee and enjoy 🙂
+This cycling tour guide through Estonia is around 3,000 words long, so make some coffee, kick back, and enjoy. 🙂

 I’ve been in the cycling industry for many years and recently came to realize how special the cycling trail running through Estonia was.
 I’m sure that it is worth spreading the word about it so that more cyclists (and hikers) all over the world can find this place and enjoy it.